Registration of a Subsidiary Company

 Singapore Work Visas for Subsidiary Company

-- If you plan to relocate your management and key employees to Singapore to run their newly setup Singapore subsidiary, we can help you apply for their Employment Pass.
+- If you plan to relocate your management and key employees to Singapore to run their newly setup Singapore subsidiary, we can help you with your EP application.

 - Foreign corporations that do not intend to relocate to Singapore to operate the company must appoint a Singapore resident director in accordance with the Singapore Companies Act.